etendosoftware/docs/docs/developer-guide/etendo-rx/tutorials/creating-a-new-microservice.md

 ### Adding the projection to a table

 As we create the projection, now we need to assign it to a table where we want to extract data.
-For this, open the "Tables and Columns" window and look for the "Order" table (as we said in the introduction, we want to consume orders).
+For this, open the "Tables and Columns" window and look for the "Order" table (as mentioned in the introduction, we want to consume orders).

 ### Adding a Projection